 The primary goal of this course is to train individuals to serve as ANAB technical assessors in the application of ISO 19011, Guidelines for Auditing Management Systems, during the assessment of a forensic science testing or calibration laboratory or a forensic inspection body.
-This course will provide an attendee with a thorough review of ISO/IEC 17025:2017 and the Forensic Science Testing and Calibration Laboratories Accreditation Requirements (AR 3125) and the assessment process.
+This course will provide an attendee with a review of ISO/IEC 17025:2017, ANAB Forensic Science Testing and Calibration Laboratories Accreditation Requirements (AR 3125) and the assessment process.
 In addition, through various practical exercises, classroom discussions, and a final examination, each attendee will gain knowledge regarding the ANAB assessment process, learn numerous assessment methods, and acquire skills for performing an assessment and collecting objective evidence.

 - Gain an understanding of the accreditation requirements and the ANAB accreditation process

 - Learn how to apply ISO/IEC 17025 and the forensic accreditation requirements (AR 3125) to a forensic laboratory

 - Obtain information regarding assessment methods and skills for collecting objective evidence